 Scuba diving has been on my living list for quite a while.
 I never thought I’d cross it off soon and definitely did not think I’d do so in Egypt.
 But when Mark and I found ourselves in Sharm el Sheikh, a coastal city along the Red Sea, we knew it was the perfect opportunity to get our flippers wet for the first time.

 Getting to Sharm el Sheikh from Cairo

-To get to Sharm el Sheikh, we booked an 11pm flight from Cairo via Egypt Air.
+To get to Sharm el Sheikh, we booked an 11 pm flight from Cairo via Egypt Air.
 We arrived about an hour and a half later to a city that was a complete contrast to Cairo, where we’d been for the past week.
-Sharm el Sheikh was a breathe of fresh air.
+Sharm el Sheikh was a breath of fresh air.
 Completely devoid of Cairo’s traffic and noise, I knew we were going to love our stay here.

 My First Snorkeling Experience…

 The hotel we opted to stay in was situated on the beach at Na’ama Bay’s entrance.
 This was the site we went snorkeling for the first time and what an experience that was!
 Since

 I can’t swim I’m not a very good swimmer, jumping into the Red Sea did not seem like a great idea and I was extremely terrified to do so at first, even though I was wearing a life jacket.

 Can Non-Swimmers Go Snorkeling?